 with Dr. Ali Bramson, Purdue University

 Recent observations by Chandrayaan-2’s infrared spectrometer (IIRS) provides a way to explore small scale variations of the 3µm OH/H2O hydration feature, focusing on how the variability relates to lighting conditions, instateneous surface temperature, and local time of day.
 The IIRS instrument covers the entire 3µm region and includes out to 5µm, allowing for direct removal of the thermal component of the spectra, using the method published in Laferriere et al. (2022).
+Preliminary results suggest that the diurnal variability is symmetric around local noon, as the morning observations (shown below, yellow) have overall lower abundance than evening observations which are closer to the terminator (2 lunar hours vs 1 hour).

-Modeling Ice Mass balance using MCMC and Trough Migration Paths
+Modeling Ice Mass Balance using MCMC and Trough Migration Paths

 with Dr. Ali Bramson, Purdue University